 Warranty service must be done by an authorized dealer.
 We strongly recommend that you take the vehicle to an authorized selling dealer.
-They know you and the vehicle best, and are most concerned that you get prompt and 9 high quality service.
+They know your vehicle the best, and are most concerned that you get prompt and high quality service.
 The manufacturer's authorized dealers have the facilities, factory-trained technicians, special tools, and the latest information to ensure the vehicle is fixed correctly and in a timely manner.